kubeflow/kubeflow/README.md

 # Kubeflow

-The Kubeflow project is dedicated to making Machine Learning on Kubernetes easy, portable and scalable.
-Our goal is **not** to recreate other services, but to provide a straightforward way for spinning up best-of-breed OSS solutions.
+The Kubeflow project is dedicated to making machine learning on [Kubernetes](https://kubernetes.io/) simple, portable and scalable.
+Our goal is **not** to recreate other services, but to provide a straightforward way to train, test, and deploy best-of-breed open-source predictive models to diverse infrastructures.
+Anywhere you are running Kubernetes, you should be able to run KubeFlow.

+****

 Contained in this repository are manifests for creating:

-* A JupyterHub to create & manage interactive Jupyter notebooks
+* A [JupyterHub](https://jupyterhub.readthedocs.io/en/latest/) to create & manage interactive Jupyter notebooks
-* A Tensorflow Training Controller that can be configured to use CPUs or GPUs and adjusted to the size of a cluster with a single setting
+* A **TensorFlow Training Controller** that can be configured to use either CPUs or GPUs and dynamically adjusted to the size of a cluster with a single setting
-* A TF Serving container
+* A **TensorFlow Serving** container to export trained TensorFlow models to Kubernetes

 This document details the steps needed to run the Kubeflow project in any environment in which Kubernetes runs.